 - Senior year: Two or more 300-level courses

-- For students beginning in Linear Algebra
+For students beginning in Linear Algebra:

-- First year: Two 200-level electives
+- First year: Linear Algebra (MATH 220) and one or two 200-level electives

 - Sophomore year: Two transition courses